o3de/o3de.org/content/docs/user-guide/features/platforms/android/configure-project.md

 ### Packed modes {#android-configure-asset-loading-packed}

- Unlike many Lumberyard scenarios in which packed assets refer to `.pak` files, the *packed assets* \(`apk_files` and `apk_paks`\) modes bundle your assets as part of the deployed APK, with the option of putting them into a `.pak` first\.
+ Unlike many O3DE scenarios in which packed assets refer to `.pak` files, the *packed assets* \(`apk_files` and `apk_paks`\) modes bundle your assets as part of the deployed APK, with the option of putting them into a `.pak` first\.
 This APK is sometimes referred to as a *packed APK*, which refers to the fact that assets are packed into the APK and not distributed separately\.

 Bundling your assets in an APK allows for deployment of a single artifact, making these modes ideal for building APKs to distribute for testing or previews\.